zzzczzzz/cp3407-project-v2025/iteration_1.md

 * booking history - loading booking history of logged in customer, 9th july started
 * cleaner accepts booking - creating route to display pending bookings, query to load pendings, create route to accepct their desired pending bookings, only cleaners can access cleaner dashboard, change the statu once accepted, and update the cleaner name in view bookings history for customer.
 11th july started
 * view upcomming jobs - load upcomming jobs from database, display bookings with date time and location 13th july started
+* for all iterations, style the html file following the prototype desgin, and create automated testing 14th july started

 Completed :